RACV Logo

 Day 20: Naxos

-Today is free to explore more of Naxos as you wish.
+Today is free for you to explore more of Naxos as you wish.
 You may like to head to one of the island’s beaches or discover more of its history at a local museum.
 The Archaeological Museum of Naxos in Chora Naxos dates back to the 17th century and houses artefacts from the Neolithic to the early Christian periods, and the Geological Museum of Apeiranthos digs up the natural history of the island.
 If you’re after a sweet treat, walnut cake flavoured with local kitron is an excellent regional specialty.
 Your leader will be on hand to help tailor a day that suits your interests.

 Day 21: Santorini